 I am often asked how high a Maremma fence needs to be.
 For me, that really isn't the issue, or at least not the whole issue.
-In the photos below you'll see several issues that deserve great consideration that are often overlooked in the "how high" question.
+In the photos below, you'll see several issues that deserve significant consideration that is often overlooked in the "how high" question.
 What also needs to be considered is what kind of livestock the fencing is to be used for.
-A fence needs to be tall enough that the livestock can't reach over it in an effort to eat what is on the other side, because this creates a damaged fence that an LGD is more likely to consider jumping or climbing.
+A fence needs to be tall enough that the livestock can't reach over it in an effort to eat what is on the other side because this creates a damaged fence that an LGD is more likely to consider jumping or climbing.

-Most of the fields on my ranch are built using four foot field fencing, and most of my dogs never challenge them.
+Most of the fields on my ranch are built using four-foot field fencing, and most of my dogs never challenge them.
 However, take a really good look at the quality of the construction of these two fences, both built using the same products.
-The fence in the second photo is an invitation for adventure for a problem solving dog, particularly just about any adolescent Maremma.
+The fence in the second photo is an invitation for adventure for a problem-solving dog, particularly just about any adolescent Maremma.
 Why wouldn't it be?!
-A dog who says "hi" to me while I am pruning these fruit trees is likely to put this feet on the fence; now the fence is three feet high where he is standing.
+A dog who says "hi" to me while I am pruning these fruit trees is likely to put his feet on the fence; now, the fence is three feet high where he is standing.
 That was easy!!!
 And now the livestock in the field will reach over this fence to eat my fruit trees; now the fence is three feet high, and the posts are bent sideways towards the trees.
 So, this fence is now a Maremma ramp!

-A well constructed Maremma fence is tightly stretched.
+A well-constructed Maremma fence is tightly stretched.
 The bottom of the fence needs to tightly follow the contours of the ground, right against the dirt!
-The top line needs to be tight, but what the fence does near the ground is even more important.
+The top line needs to be tight, but what the fence does near the ground is even more critical.
 Fences need to be maintained over time.
 Sometimes they need to be re-stretched; often, dirt or rock needs to be added to the bottom in places where erosion, or squirrels, have happened.

 The beam under this gate has been here for several years.
 A smart person, me, should have made sure there was lots of dirt around this beam because the donkeys would not have been able to chew it to pieces!